safe-global/safe-docs/learn/security/bug-bounty-program.md

 ### Rules

-Many of the [Ethereum Foundation’s bug bounty program rules](https://bounty.ethereum.org) are also applicable for the Safe bug bounty program:
+Many of the [Ethereum Foundation’s bug bounty program rules](https://bounty.ethereum.org) are also applicable to the Safe bug bounty program:

-* Issues that have already been submitted by another user or are already known to the Gnosis team are not eligible for bounty rewards.
+* Issues that have already been submitted by another user or are already known to the Safe team are not eligible for bounty rewards.
 * Public disclosure of a vulnerability makes it ineligible for a bounty.
-* The Gnosis core development team, employees, and all other people paid by Gnosis, directly or indirectly (including the external auditors), are not eligible for rewards.
+* The Safe core development team, employees, and all other people paid by Safe, directly or indirectly (including the external auditors), are not eligible for rewards.
 * The Safe bounty program considers a number of variables in determining rewards.
 Determinations of eligibility, score, and all terms related to an award are at the sole and final discretion of the Safe bug bounty panel.

 ### Scope